 Being able to see where your customers are coming from will provide endless value for your business.
 If you’re looking to bring this data into PiinPoint, you will need:

 This number or name makes it so that that you can reference X number of unique customer points.
-You can number them 1 – 1000 (or however many customers you’ve brought in), or have them be consistent with your own internal way to identify customers.
+You can number them 1 – 1000 (or however many customers you’ve brought in), or have them be consistent with your own internal method of identifying customers.

 Latitude and Longitude